thevarunsharma/CoWin-Slot-Notifier/README.md

   -r, --recur-period INTEGER  Frequency of recurring updation in seconds --vaccine TEXT              Specific vaccine
   --dose INTEGER              Dose 1 or 2
-  --help                      Show this message and exit.
+  --free                      Filter by free vaccines --paid                      Filter by paid vaccines --help                      Show this message and exit.
 ```